alexandercoulter/fastfrechet/paper.md

 No software package currently supports variable selection for 2-Wasserstein Fréchet regression, and until @coulter_fast_2024, existing algorithms are too slow for practical use.
-To our knowledge, there are two packages which implement Fréchet regression in 2-Wasserstein space: the R package `WRI`, and the R package `frechet`.
+To our knowledge, two packages implement Fréchet regression in 2-Wasserstein space: the R package `WRI`, and the R package `frechet`.
 However, these packages are computationally inefficient and limited in scope.
-For instance, `WRI` does not support user-specified box constraints for the support of underlying distributions, and requires strictly monotone quantile function inputs (or, equivalently, strictly positive density inputs). `frechet` allows more flexible user specifications, but its Fréchet regression solver is slow and does not satisfy constraints to satisfactory accuracy.
+For example, `WRI` does not permit user-specified box constraints for distribution support, and requires strictly increasing quantile function inputs. `frechet` allows more flexible user specifications, but its Fréchet regression solver is slow and does not satisfy constraints to satisfactory accuracy.

 `fastfrechet` bridges these gaps by providing a fast and scalable package-ready implementation of variable selection for 2-Wasserstein Fréchet regression.
+It includes resampling tools—cross-validation as discussed in
+@tucker_variable_2023, and stability selection as discussed in
-It implements a customized dual active-set solver based on @arnstrom_dual_2022 to solve the Fréchet regression problem, which overcomes the computational and user specification limitations of existing packages. `fastfrechet` also includes new resampling tools—cross-validation as discussed in @tucker_variable_2023, and stability selection as discussed in @coulter_fast_2024—to supplement automatic variable selection.
+@coulter_fast_2024—to supplement automatic variable selection. `fastfrechet` also implements a customized dual active-set solver based on @arnstrom_dual_2022 to solve the Fréchet regression problem, which overcomes computational and user specification limitations in existing packages.

 # Performance Comparisons to Existing Implementations